damar-iswara/Brido-KRAI-2024-Computer-Vision/README.md

 ## Training Model
 Abu Robocon's rule stated that R2 need a system that could detect a ball and silo, so i used an object detection model as that was the most effective system for the R2.
 So, i used YOLOv8 to train model that can detect ball and silo.

+**Preprocessing Dataset**
-**1.Dataset**: We get the dataset manually using our  webcam, so the actual performance of the robot and the model is similar.
+**- Dataset**: We get the dataset manually using our  webcam, so the actual performance of the robot and the model is similar.

-**2.Annotation**: For the annotation, we used Roboflow as a platform to annotate, preprocessing, and augmentation of the dataset.
+**- Annotation**: For the annotation, we used Roboflow as a platform to annotate, preprocessing, and augmentation of the dataset.

-**3.Format**: To adjust the dataset after process above, i also used Roboflow to convert it to the YOLOv8 format.
+**- Format**: To adjust the dataset after process above, i also used Roboflow to convert it to the YOLOv8 format.

 Roboflow: https://roboflow.com/

+After I got the dataset that match with the YOLOv8 format, next i just need to train the dataset using ultralytics library.
+To train the model, you just need to do these simple and few line of code.
+'''python
+from ultralytics import YOLO

+# Load a pre-trained YOLO model (you can choose n, s, m, l, or x versions)
+model = YOLO("yolo9s.pt")

+# Start training on your custom dataset
+model.train(data="path/to/dataset.yaml", epochs=100, imgsz=640)
+'''

 ## Image Processing (CV2)